hyperledger-gerrit-archive/fabric-sdk-node/README.md

 ### Build and Test
 To build and test, the following pre-requisites must be installed first:
-* node runtime version 4.3 or later (which also installs the npm tool)
+* node runtime version 6.0 or later (which also installs the npm tool)
 * gulp command
 * docker (not required if you only want to run the headless tests with `npm test`, see below)

-Clone the project and launch the following commands in the project root folder to install the dependencies and perform various tasks:
+Clone the project and launch the following commands to install the dependencies and perform various tasks.

+Because v1.0 is still in active development, you will need to create symbolic links for the Mac or copy the files for Windows.
+In the project hfc-cop/lib folder, create symbolic links as follows:
+* `  ln -s ../../hfc/lib/api.js api.js`
+* `  ln -s ../../hfc/lib/utils.js utils.js`

+In the project root folder:
-* `npm install` to install all dependencies
+* `npm install` to install dependencies
 * `gulp doc` to generate API docs
 * `npm test` to run the headless tests that do not require any additional set up